nathanstitt/formial/README.md

 Demo can be viewed at [https://nathanstitt.github.io/formial/](https://nathanstitt.github.io/formial/)

-Editing is a React application with the only major depenedency being react-dnd.
-The form's data renderer is standalong and renders using only DOM manipulation.
+Editing is a React application with the only major dependency being react-dnd.
+The form's data renderer is standalone and renders using only DOM manipulation.

 ## Install